 Dr. Jay L. Grosfeld

-APSAF is a source of essential funds to promote biomedical research in pediatric surgery.
+APSAF is a source of essential funds to promote education and biomedical research in pediatric surgery.
 It has served as a gateway for young scientific investigators to become competitive for major external grants.
 Many previous APSAF scholars have successfully used their seed grants to acquire NIH funding and clearly provide justification of the tremendous return on investment experienced by the Foundation.
-This year we anticipate funding three research support grants and jointly with APSA have initiated a new international travel scholar program

 The APSA Foundation is recognized as a tax exempt 501(c)(3) charitable organization.
 All gifts to the Foundation are tax deductible to the extent provided by law.
 In addition to a tax deductible cash gift, there are other innovative ways to support APSAF.
 These include providing a gift of stock from your investment portfolio.
 Charitable contributions from publicly traded stocks provide an attractive option for tax savings.
 The donor receives a charitable deduction for the fair market price of the stock while avoiding capital gains tax on any profit.
-The timing of your gift in 2012 is of particular value, as we anticipate a change in the federal tax laws with increasing tax rates on wages and earnings (especially for high income earners), dividends and capital gains, gift and estate transfers in 2013 if Congress doesn’t act to change the impact of the pending tax law changes.
+Members 701/2 years or older can contribute using the charitable IRA rollover tax provision.
+You can transfer up to $100,000 from your IRA to a charity (including APSAF).
+The contribution counts towars your required minimum distribution but is excluded from your taxable income.
+Gifts must be made outright to APSAF and cannot be used to fund charitable gift annuities or remainder trusts.

 Jay L. Grosfeld, MD